 Webinar 7.
 Tapering Patients on Long-Term Opioid Therapies

 With recent changes in guidelines designed to improve the safety of long-term opioid therapy, many prescribers have initiated opioid-tapering programs, even though little is known about the risks and benefits of this practice.
 Possible risks of opioid tapering include worsened pain or function, as well as identification of previously undiagnosed opioid use disorder.
 This webinar provides a brief background on this topic and review the available evidence to guide patient-centered tapering of long-term opioid therapy.
-We provide strategies for clinicians to discuss tapering with their patients and get their buy-in, as well as resources to help implement opioid tapers, are provided.
+Strategies for clinicians to discuss tapering with their patients and get their buy-in, as well as resources to help implement opioid tapers, are provided.
 Watch the free recording or the recording with CME credits for a $25 fee.
 The presentation slides and an evaluation report are available below.

 - Joseph Frank, MD, MPH, University of Colorado School of Medicine and VA Eastern Colorado Health System

 Webinar 6.
 Managing Acute and Perioperative Pain in Patients on Medication-Assisted Treatments (MAT)

 In this webinar, we discuss the best evidence for management of acute and perioperative pain for patients on buprenorphine, methadone, and naltrexone formulations for substance use disorders.
 We cover strategies for patient preparation and communication with the perioperative team.
 Watch the free recording or the recording with CME credits for a $25 fee.
 The presentation slides are available below.